ashiqsultan/docker-notes/README.md

 ## Port
 `docker run -p 80:5000 imageName`
-The above command is used to access port 5000 of the docker when port 80 is requested from the Host machine (host machine means the machine running the docker)
+The above command is map a container running on port 5000 when port 80 is requested from the Host machine